mochi-hpc/mofka/docs/usage/topics.rst

   strategy.
 If not provided, the default partition selector will cycle through the partitions in a round robin manner.

-* **Serializer**: a serializer is an object that can serialize a Metadata object into a binary representation, and deserialize a binary representation back into a Metadata object.
-If not provided, the default serializer will convert the Metadata into a string representation.
+* **Serializer**: a serializer is an object that can serialize a :code:`Metadata` object into a binary representation, and deserialize a binary representation back into a :code:`Metadata` object.
+If not provided, the default serializer will convert the :code:`Metadata` into a string representation.

 .. image:: ../_static/TopicPipeline-dark.svg
    :class: only-dark